7 Reasons to Integrate Your Fundraising CRM and General Ledger

 6. Common Understanding of ‘the Numbers’

-In that ‘scene’, the reason that the numbers were off was because some of the larger campaign pledges were conditional, and therefore, not immediately recognizable as revenue.
-In addition, low-dollar one-time telemarketing pledges were only recorded as revenue when they were paid, not pledged.
+In that scenario, the reason that the numbers were off was because some of the larger campaign pledges were conditional, and therefore not immediately recognizable as revenue.
+In addition, low-dollar one-time pledges were only recorded as revenue when they were paid, not pledged.

-An integrated posting process and routine reconciliation would have not only identified these items on both sides, but would have prompted proper internal communication to ensure that both teams reported consistently.
-As explained in Omatic’s article on reconciliation, flexibility, efficiency, and accuracy are all key supporters of effective reconciliation, and internal communication is the pathway to ensure these three essential elements are top of mind.
+An integrated posting process and routine reconciliation would have not only identified these items on both sides, but also would have prompted proper internal communication to ensure that both teams reported consistently.
+Flexibility, efficiency, and accuracy are all key supporters of effective reconciliation, and internal communication is the pathway to ensure these three essential elements are top of mind.

-Free download from the Blackbaud Institute: The Connected Office: Your Guide to Creating a Cohesive Constituent Experience
+Free download from the Blackbaud Institute: Your Guide to Creating a Cohesive Constituent Experience

 7. Promoting Collaboration Across Functions and Team

-Some of these top reasons for integrating systems are more tactical and others more strategic – or, perhaps, some ‘quantitative’ and some ‘qualitative’ – and, long term, the qualitative cannot be ignored.
+Some of these top reasons for integrating systems are more tactical and others more strategic—or, perhaps, some quantitative and some qualitative.
+Long term, the qualitative cannot be ignored.

 On the surface, integration resolves a tactical issue: accurately and efficiently getting revenue transactional data from the source system into the organization’s financial system of record.
 The outcome of successful integration is more time, less stress, and more confidence and trust, both in the process and in the numbers.

-It goes back to that love/hate relationship – when you can consistently trust process and love the numbers, stronger cross-functional collaboration will naturally evolve.
-Team members will be happy to cooperate in the rare instances that something has to be investigated on one side or the other.
+It goes back to that love/hate relationship.
+When you can consistently trust process and love the numbers, stronger cross-functional collaboration will naturally evolve.
+Team members will be happy to cooperate in the rare instances where something has to be investigated on one side or the other.
 Each will be inclined to be sure data are aligned and coordinated when communicating with executive or external stakeholders.

 [FADE IN ON A BOARD MEETING]